5 great coastal destinations by train

-Back on the mainland, welcome to Alnmouth.
-This picture-postcard fishing village also straddles the picturesque River Aln estuary.
+Welcome to Alnmouth a picture-postcard fishing village also straddles the picturesque River Aln estuary.
 Rich in history - it was once an important grain port - Alnmouth is perfect for a family break.

 Beach info: Alnmouth’s beach is its main event.
 Wide, golden and sandy, it’s perfect for a day building sand castles, walking the dog or going for a run in the sun.